PseudoDevs/IamGhost/amd8.md

-Last updated: 2024-04-07 16:46:58
+Last updated: 2024-04-07 16:47:33
-Random Quote: I get my best ideas when everybody else is asleep. - Lalo Salamanca
+Random Quote: I want you to allow yourself to aknowledge the pain that you so clearly feel. - Fabiola Torres